 The user records data with a wearable.
 As long as the device is close to the connecting smartphone, data is ready for immediate transfer to the manufacturer’s app.

 The wearable’s data is synced with the manufacturer’s app.
-This data transfer from wearable to app usually happens automatically in the background.
-In case of e.g. strict data or energy saving settings of the smartphones operating system, this might require a foreground activation of the app.
+This data transfer from the wearable to the app usually happens automatically in the background.
+In case of e.g., strict data or energy saving settings of the smartphone´s operating system, this might require a foreground activation of the app.

 Once the app of e.g. Fitbit has retrieved the data, it automatically syncs new information with the manufacturers cloud.